carpentries/instructor-training/_extras/guide.md

 ready to put your best foot forward in the classroom and we are here to help you do that.
 (KW)
 * I will not tell anyone that they have passed or ask anyone to repeat during this session.
 That information will come in the follow up email.
 (KW)
 * The feedback you give sometimes says as much or more about your approach to instruction as the demo itself.
 (KW)
+* Have trainees introduce themselves (name and institution or location) at the start.
+This makes sure everyone knows where the mute button is.
+(EB)
+* I have already determined a random order for you each to do your demonstration.
+When it's your turn, I will tell you what episode you will be teaching from, and you will have a minute or two to set up your screen.
+You will screen share (describe where the button is) and will have the option to share your whole Desktop or just a single application.
+I recommend sharing only the application you will be teaching from, that way you can keep your notes up on your screen without us seeing them.
+It's perfectly fine to teach using your notes - that's how I always teach.
+(EB)
+* When your time is up, I will stop you and ask you to give feedback on yourself and then ask others to add their feedback.
+(EB)

 Different ways of managing feedback during the demo:
 * Create your own etherpad and populate it with episode links, feedback templates, whatever.